10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 ## The Basics

 Even though it might seem like a big change, building a block based theme is not that different from building a traditional theme.
-The main difference is that instead of using PHP templates, you HTML template files that contain block markup.
+The main difference is that instead of using PHP templates, you use HTML template files that contain block markup.
 These files are stored in a `templates` folder in your theme.

 Everything else is pretty much the same.
 Any theme still requires a `style.css` file for the theme metadata, and a `functions.php` file for any custom functions or hooks, and so on.